Sitemap • Advanced Search

 (b) No improvements have been made on the land.

-Local Authority
+Local authority

 A local authority means a regional or territorial authority, according to the Local Government Act 2002.

-Local Councils
+Local boards

 A local council is a local authority.

-A collection of information prepared under section 40 of the Local Government Act 2002 that includes information about the ways in which a local authority engages with its community and makes decisions, and the ways in which citizens can influence processes.
+A collection of information prepared under section 40 of the Local Government Act 2002 that includes information about the ways in which a local authority engages with its community and makes decisions, and the ways in which individuals can influence processes.

-Pecuniary Interest
+Pecuniary interest

 The Office of the Controller and Auditor-General uses the following test for pecuniary interest – a pecuniary interest exists where the matter would, if dealt with in a particular way, give rise to an expectation of a gain or loss of money.